 - Power cable must be removed in order to turn it off

 DOCSIS version: 3.0 | Maximum speed: 686 Mbps downstream and 131 Mbps upstream | Bonded channel: 16 x 4 | Service providers: Comcast, Cox, Charter Spectrum, Cablevision and more

 With over 60 years of being in service and having sold more than 300 million modems, Arris modems have built themselves a strong foundation.
-This modem is priced at a significantly lower cost than the previous two in the list.
-Despite the low cost, the SB6183 manages to perform really good as far as household requirements go.
+This modem is priced at a significantly lower cost than the previous two on the list.
+Despite the low cost, the SB6183 manages to perform really well as far as household requirements go.

 Overall, ARRIS Surfboard SB6183 is more than enough for regular web-surfing and watching YouTube videos in UHD and if overheating and having to pull the plug every time you need to turn it off is something you can live with, you’ll find that the SB6183 quickly becomes a friendly internet buddy.

 - Very rare disconnects